 This post may contain affiliate links.
 Please read our disclosure policy.

 This pan-seared filet mignon recipe is so easy to master and renders perfect filet mignon every single time!
 While there are plenty of ways to cook tenderloin steak, this technique is the easiest and most repeatable.
-If you go out to a nice steakhouse then this is most likely the method they are using to cook your steak.
+This recipe has been tested thousands of times by readers and myself with near perfect results every single time.

 The secret to cooking the perfect steak is combining pan searing with an oven finish.
 This gives you a nicely seared exterior (high heat) with a juicy and evenly cooked interior (indirect lower heat).
 A cast iron skillet allows you to easily transfer your steak from the stovetop to the oven, making this a simple recipe to master.